pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 ### EC2

-We used the following Graviton2 ARM processor based instances.
+We used the following Graviton2 Arm processor based instances.
 Note that unit prices are based on the rate in both the US region and the APAC region.

 <table>
   <tr>